camptocamp/c2cgeoportal/doc/integrator/checker.rst

 ``fulltextsearch``
 ~~~~~~~~~~~~~~~~~~

-Check that the Full-text search service return an element.
+Check that the Full-text search service returns an element.

 Uses the ``search`` from configuration as text to search.